idris-lang/Idris2/docs/source/backends/javascript.rst

     %foreign "node:lambda: n => process.env[n]"
     prim__setTimeout : String -> PrimIO (Ptr String)

-here ``lambda`` means that the we are providing the definition as a lambda expression.
+here ``lambda`` means that we are providing the definition as a lambda expression.